boggsman/tinyQuote/README.md

 tinyQuote
 =========

 A tiny PHP stock quote application that uses the Yahoo finance API.
-No javascript!
-This was homework for a mobile development course that I took in 2011.
+This was homework for a mobile development class that I took in 2011.
+The assignment was to create a mobile-friendly PHP stock quotes web app that can keep track of multiple stocks as quickly and simply as possible.